 As Japan is located in the Ring of Fire, I was wondering how many volcanoes does Japan have and, most importantly, how many are active.
-Volcanoes are true wonders of nature and a lot of them can be visited in Japan or in the surrounding islands.
+Volcanoes are true wonders of nature and a lot of them can be visited in Japan or in the surrounding islands, but what I didn’t know was that people could visit active volcanoes so easily and that some were considered as tourist spots.

 If you want to know more about some of these amazing volcanoes, keep reading till the end of the article.
 I put some pics of the volcanoes so you can have an idea of how they look like.
 Some volcanoes in this list often don’t allow you to approach the crater or even the volcano itself has they are in persistent activity.